Ecno92/www-site/content/blog/sff-workstation-build-notes.md

 #### Firefox hardware acceleration

-I'm a Firefox user, unless I'm frontend applications in React(Native).
-I noticed after a while that Firefox was not running smoothly.
+I'm a Firefox user, unless I'm developing frontend applications in React(Native).
+However I noticed after a while that Firefox was not running smoothly.
 I've tried all kinds of options to enable hardware acceleration.
 Initially with success, but followed by strange transparent Windows and other rendering problems.

 I fixed this by enabling WebRenderer.
 The Arch Linux wiki [has a nice article](https://wiki.archlinux.org/index.php/Firefox/Tweaks#Enable_WebRender) which explains on how you can test this and apply it permanently.